sfdreverman/infonotion-old/README.md

 Perparations for the code
 ---
 - Clone the repo to a folder
-- Open a command-line window
-- Go to the folder of the pulled repo
+- Open a command-line window in the folder of the cloned repo
-- Build the webapp (type "compose install")
+- Build the webapp (type "composer install")
 - Run the webapp (type "php bin/console server:run")

 Setting up the Database contents